bash-bastion/basalt/docs/installation.md

 git clone https://github.com/eankeen/bpm "${XDG_DATA_HOME:-$HOME/.local/share}/bpm/source"
 ```

-By default, this installs bpm to `$HOME/.local/share/bpm/source`
+By default, this installs bpm to `$HOME/.local/share/bpm/source`.
+Note: do _NOT_ try to install the repository to a different location (like `~/.bpm`), or the program won't work

 ##### 2. Add initialization script to shell profile